-Decisions of the Tenure and Promotion Committee will be by majority vote of all members.
-A minimum number of one more than half of the eligible committee members must be present to convene a meeting at which official business may be conducted.
-When voting for the tenure and/or promotion at the rank of professor, or to consider changes to the Unit criteria, at least five faculty members at the rank of full professor must be actively serving on the committee.
-When fewer than five faculty members are eligible to vote for a candidate who is seeking tenure at and/or promotion, the tenured full professors within the Unit will select tenured faculty of appropriate rank outside the Unit to achieve a total of five faculty members eligible to and able to vote.
-In such a situation the candidate's program faculty will submit a list of names of eligible members (tenured, full professors from the University faculty), vitae, and justifications for selection to the Dean.
-The submitted list must contain two more names than are needed for the selection.
-To ensure a thorough and fair review, the justifications will address the compatibility of the scholarly pursuits of the proposed committee members and those of the candidate.
-The selection will be made by the tenured full professors serving on the committee, and shall be determined separately for each candidate, and the outside member may vote for only that specified candidate.
-Similarly, for consideration of Unit criteria changes, tenured professors from other Units in the University will be selected by the Unit's tenured professors to reach the minimum number of five.
-Selection of all outside members for the Unit is subject to the approval of the Dean under advisement of the T&P membership committee.
+Decisions of the Appointment and Promotion Committee of this Unit will be by majority vote of all members.
+A simple majority (greater than or equal to 50%) of the eligible committee members shall constitute a quorum, and must be present to convene a meeting at which official business may be conducted.
+Votes on candidates and other matters pertaining to the A&P Committee may be done in person or through various forms of communication as established by the Unit Chair.
+When voting for promotion to the rank of professor, or to consider changes to the Unit criteria, at least five faculty members at the rank of full professor must be actively serving on the committee.
+Tenured faculty must be included in the proceedings of the committee as required by the Provost.
+When fewer than five faculty members are eligible to vote for a candidate who is seeking promotion to the level of professor, the full professors, with guidance from the Associate Dean for Faculty Affairs will select members outside the Unit to achieve a total of five faculty members eligible to and able to vote.
+In such a situation the Unit faculty will submit a list of names of eligible members for appointment by the Dean, consistent with procedures developed for the tenure track.
+Similarly, for consideration of Unit criteria changes, professors from other Units in the University will be selected by the Unit's professors to reach the minimum number of five.
+Selection of all outside members for the Unit is subject to the approval of the Dean under advisement of the A&P membership committee.